unosquare/raspberryio/README.md

 public static void TestLedBlinking()
 {
     // Get a reference to the pin you need to use.
-    // All 3 methods below are exactly equivalente var blinkingPin = Pi.Gpio[0];
+    // All 3 methods below are exactly equivalent var blinkingPin = Pi.Gpio[0];
     blinkingPin = Pi.Gpio[WiringPiPin.Pin00];
     blinkingPin = Pi.Gpio.Pin00;